AT0117/trace/README.md

 # Trace

 Trace is an AI-powered Organizational Memory Engine built natively in Flutter.
-The platform sits across disparate communication channels (Slack, Email, Meetings, GitHub) and reconstructs institutional knowledge into a unified, queryable vector space.
+The platform sits across disparate communication channels (Slack, Email, Meetings) and reconstructs institutional knowledge into a unified, queryable vector space.

 Instead of searching keywords natively on a platform, Trace uses a vector database (`ChromaDB`) chained with Llama-3 to actively synthesize, trace, and cite executive decisions as they travel through your organization.